EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 Implementation:
-(done) quantifiers and determiners should also use the same function, they just have a bit flipped to pass them different arguments all counting determiners should use the same function then we can optimize by looking through the whole list and modifying it
+(done) quantifiers and determiners should also use the same function, they just have a bit flipped to pass them different arguments
+(done) all counting determiners should use the same function then we can optimize by looking through the whole list and modifying it

 ### If we look at the size of the variables, we might call in a different order